 Dubai Frame

 Take a panoramic view from the top of the world’s biggest frame.
-From the observatory bridge at the top, the view of the entire Dubai-old and new is absolutely a sight to behold!
+The view of the entire Dubai, old and new, from the sky deck is absolutely a sight to behold!

 Museum of the Future

-Step forward in time inside this unique, oval-shaped metallic museum that is the first of its kind in the world showcasing the future rather than the past.
+Step forward in time inside this unique, oval-shaped metallic museum the first of its kind in the world showcasing the future rather than the past.

 Dubai Miracle Garden